 Gasohol used in noncommercial aviation.

 You may claim a credit or refund for part of the tax paid on gasohol used as a fuel in noncommercial aviation.
-Noncommercial aviation is any use of an aircraft other than for commer-
+Noncommercial aviation is any use of an aircraft other than for commercial aviation (defined earlier).